pola-rs/polars-book/user_guide/src/introduction.md

   - Spark is designed for distributed workloads and uses the JVM.
 The setup for spark is complicated and the startup-time is slow.
 Polars has much better performance characteristics on a single machine.
 The API's are somewhat similar.

+- CuDF

+  - GPU's are fast, but not readily available and expensive in production.
+The amount of memory available on GPU often is a fraction of available RAM.
+Next to that Polars is close in [performance to CuDF](https://zakopilo.hatenablog.jp/entry/2023/02/04/220552) and on some operations even faster.
+    CuDF also doesn't optimize your query, so it is likely that on ETL jobs polars will be faster because it can elide unneeded work and materialization's.

 - Any

   - Polars is written in Rust.
 This gives it strong safety, performance and concurrency guarantees.